 Skills and knowledge

-- knowledge of how to use and care for scaffolding equipment
+- how to use and care for scaffolding equipment

-- the ability to interpret building plans and diagrams.
+- how to interpret building plans and diagrams.

 - often work outside on buildings, at concert and sports venues, boats, bridges and oil rigs